-For example, consider a scenario where a company wants to analyze their data to extract information, but does not have the technology or the computational resource to do so.
+For example, consider a scenario where a company wants to analyze their data to extract information, but the company does not have a technology or computational resource to do so.
 In such scenario, the company can outsource such computation to a third-party such as cloud.
-However, such data contain information that is important to the company as well as personal information of their customers.
-Therefore, it is insecure to simply outsource the data and computation to a third-party as they may be malicious.
+However, if the data contains important information for the company or personal information, it is insecure to simply outsource the data and computation to the third-party as they may be malicious or under attack.
+Our research goal is to avoid this risk.

 Privacy-Preserving Query Response System